Carolina Ravassa

 Carolina Ravassa (born 15 June 1985) is a Colombian actress.
 A performing arts graduate from Boston College and New York Conservatory for Dramatic Arts, Ravassa is best known outside of Colombia for her voice over work in television series and video games, most notably Sombra from the video game Overwatch and Raze in Valorant.
-She voices Carolina Grant-Gomez in the Disney Channel animated series Hamster & Gretel.
+She voices Carolina Grant-Gomez in the Disney Channel animated series Hamster & Gretel and Polaris in X-Men '97.

 Life and career

 Ravassa grew up in several countries, spending her childhood between Colombia and the United States, and is fluent in four languages: English, Spanish, Portuguese, and Italian.
-She was interested in acting from a young age and her first role was in a local production of The Sound of Music in which she played Gretel.
+She was interested in acting from a young age and her first role was in a local production of The Sound of Music, in which she played Gretel.
 She studied in Spain and Italy, and was inspired by the power of socio-political change through Theatre of the Oppressed with Augusto Boal in Brazil.
 She was educated at Boston College, receiving her Theatre Arts degree, as well as undergoing a year of acting for film/TV at the New York Conservatory for Dramatic Arts.

-In 2010, Ravassa made an appearance in the Disney film Step Up 3D where she starred as the character Kristin.
-In 2014 she appeared in two episodes of Showtime's The Affair as Jules.
+In 2010, Ravassa made an appearance in the Disney film Step Up 3D, where she starred as the character Kristin.
+In 2014, she appeared in two episodes of Showtime's The Affair as Jules.
 Ravassa has worked as a voice actress.
-Her video game appearances include her role as Taliana Martinez from the game Grand Theft Auto V in 2013, and her well known portrayal of Sombra from Blizzard's 2016 game Overwatch.
+Her video game appearances include her role as Taliana Martinez from the game Grand Theft Auto V in 2013, and Sombra in Blizzard's 2016 game Overwatch.

 Ravassa produces and stars in the webseries Hispanglo-Saxon, where she explores her life as a white Latina in New York.

 Outside acting, Ravassa is a dancer, being particularly drawn to salsa dancing.